Majorana-XYZ subsystem code: Introduction

-Experimentally, Majorana fermions appear in vortex cores in a topological superfluid consisting of ultra-cold fermionic atoms~\cite{toikka_2019,zhou2011,volovik1999,simonucci15,silaev14}, where the non-Abelian Majorana braiding and fusion dynamics translates into superfluid vortex dynamics and can therefore arise in a natural way.
-Commercial efforts by Microsoft Research have focussed on creating Majoranas in a solid-state device termed the Majorana-1 chip~\cite{2025MSFT_Majorana-1}.
-The Majorana-based quantum technology promises to get millions of qubits on a single chip~\cite{2025MSFT_Majorana-1} or vortex lattice~\cite{zwierlein2005} in a superfluid drop.
+Experimentally, Majorana fermions are postulated to appear in vortex cores in a topological superfluid consisting of ultra-cold fermionic atoms~\cite{toikka_2019,zhou2011,volovik1999,simonucci15}, where the non-Abelian Majorana braiding and fusion dynamics translates into superfluid vortex dynamics and can therefore arise in a natural way.
+Commercial efforts by Microsoft Research have focussed on creating Majoranas in a solid-state device termed the Majorana-1 and Majorana-2 chips~\cite{2025MSFT_Majorana-1,aghaee202620secondparitylifetime} where braiding is achieved with in-situ interrogation.
+The Majorana-based quantum technology promises to get millions of qubits on a single chip~\cite{2025MSFT_Majorana-1} or vortex lattice~\cite{zwierlein2005,toikka_2019} in a superfluid drop.
 From the point of view of implementation in practice, having to do only low-weight check measurements is a particularly attractive feature for a code.
-This is the driving idea behind subsystem codes, where the geometrical locality of check measurements is the reward for sacrificing Hilbert space to non-encoding gauge degrees of freedom.
+This is the driving idea behind subsystem codes~\cite{PhysRevA.73.012340}, where the geometrical locality of check measurements is the reward for sacrificing Hilbert space to non-encoding gauge degrees of freedom.
 The fewer qubits that we need to involve per error correction measurement the lower the probability of introducing additional errors resulting in a lighter circuit implementing the error correction cycle and thus reducing the overhead of the QEC protocol.
 Most hardware approaches are limited to nearest-neighbour connectivity meaning geometrically-local low-weight check measurements are particularly desirable.

-To our knowledge the Majorana-XYZ code is the first example of a static (non-Floquet) code with a macroscopic number of logical qubits that are encoded by homologically non-trivial cycles.
-Here, specifically, the cycles are double strings that wind around the system in two distinct directions.
-No gauge transformation can change the winding.
-The study of gauge defects and generalisation to a Floquet subsystem code~\cite{Hastings2021} is left as a future work.
-In the Majorana-XYZ code, such a construction arises from a sequence of gauge-fixing measurement of the gauge triangles, which don't mutually all commute.
+The Majorana-XYZ code is a surface code where the stabiliser generators are not local, which is typically taken as a prerequisite for topological codes~\cite{PhysRevA.81.032301,Dennis2002,Kitaev1997,Kitaev2003}.
+The stabilisers however do not constitute the actual error correction measurements.
+Instead, the physical checks correspond to the gauge operators, whose products give the stabiliser syndrome.
+By topological protection we mean here that the logical information cannot be modified locally by an undetectable (or detectable) error: action by the gauge group, which constitutes the undetectable errors of the code, does not damage the encoded logical information; even if undetectable by the code, they only act on the gauge qubits.